semleti/three.ts/readme.md

 ~90% of the examples are currently working.
 You can easily check them out online at https://htmlpreview.github.io/?https://github.com/semleti/three.ts/blob/master/examples/index.html .
 Sadly, the index.html isn't working optimally, as github is sending 'X-Frame-Options : deny' headers :/
-This also prevents texture loading for some of the examples :'(
 So I implemented a quick ugly fix to get it to work.

+This also prevents texture loading for some of the examples as well as throws some minor errors :'(
+So you might want to download them :/

 ## Build
 The build process is controlled by the '.vscode/build.js' script: